Bora Architects Named AIA Northwest + Pacific Region Firm of the Year!

 Airbnb CX Hub wins IIDA Oregon Chapter Award!

 Bora’s design of the Airbnb CX Hub in Portland was awarded Best in Category for the Corporate category of the IIDA Oregon Chapter 2015 Design Excellence Awards.
 Shout out to the Bora team members: Michael Tingley, Eve Fagenstrom, Brad Demby, Sarah Weber, Brett Dunnam, Eric Miller, and Stephanie Taylor.
 And congrats to our partners on this project,…

 Kinetic Cloud: A Bora Studio Installation

 Nestled below the ceiling, Kinetic Cloud consists of hundreds of translucent tetrahedra suspended in a grid.
 Their points illustrate an undulating pixel field that interpolates the oscillations of two sine waves.
 Viewers are invited to engage the installation by rotating two hand cranks in either direction, controlling the speed and shape of the field.
 The Kinetic Cloud moves…

 As tradition, we closed our office for an all staff field trip this past summer.
 This year, the group headed down to Corvallis to tour the recently completed Learning Innovation Center at OSU, and made a stop at the Rogue Tasting Room for some refreshments and excellent bbq.
 Throwing a wrench into the mix, on one of the hottest…

 Bora Adopts Paid Family Leave Policy

-Our 65 employees now have access to 6 weeks of paid leave at 60% of their salary for maternity and paternity leave, to care for a sick child/parent/spouse, to bereave the loss of a family member, or to mend from a serious personal injury or illness.
-The United States is one of only seven countries…
+Our 65 employees now have access to 6 weeks of paid leave at up to 60% of their salary for maternity and paternity leave, to care for a sick child/parent/spouse, to bereave the loss of a family member, or to mend from a serious personal injury or illness.
+The United States is one of only…